Evanlol123/sh1mmer/README.md

 ***

+### Adding recovery images

+1. Create a new directory in `/wax` named `recovery_images`

+2. Download **_and unzip_** recovery images for your board from [chrome100.dev](https://chrome100.dev)

+3. Place all your `.bin` recovery images in the `/wax/recovery_images` folder

+4. You should name your files well, as you will need to type out the name manually later.

+5. To build a shim with recovery images, add `-r recovery_images` to the wax command

+6. When you boot into the shim, go to payloads, and select `Recovery/downgrade`

+***

 ### Booting Into A Shim

 Once you have injected your raw shim with SH1MMER, go into the Chromebook Recovery Utility, select the settings icon (⚙️), select `Use local image`, and then select your injected shim.